Utkarsh-Raj-Profile/SigmaGPT/README.md

 🙏 Acknowledgements

-Special thanks to @ShradhaKhapra for her guidance and excellent teaching, which helped me understand deployment concepts and push through real-world challenges.
+Special thanks to Apna College for guidance and excellent teaching, which helped me understand deployment concepts and push through real-world challenges.

 👤 Author